jjadeseravla/CV/README.md

 - **Running**: Training for the London Marathon 2018 and raising money for London Youth and part of the Midnight Runners team, where we dress in neon at night with music blasting from speakers all around central London

-- **Music**: I sing in a coverband for weddings and functions
+- **Music**: I sing anything and everything in a coverband for weddings and functions

-- **Travelling**: I've been fortunate enough to backpack 32 countries in 4 continent and absolutely love travel
+- **Travelling**: I've been fortunate enough to backpack and adventure through 32 countries in 4 continents and absolutely love travel